mdctleo/319-JABC-HR/docs/deploy-prod.md

     `$ docker v`

+2. If running on a remote server, ensure that port `8080` is open to the world `0.0.0.0/0`.

-2. Copy the contents of the docker-compose.prod.yml file to your desired directory and name the file _docker-compose.yml_.
+3. Copy the contents of the _docker-compose.prod.yml_ file to your desired directory and name the file _docker-compose.yml_.

-3. Run:
+4. Run:

     `docker-compose up`